 - It (by default) uses the same formula for the complete row.
 So, it’s not possible to use a different formula in a single cell within the data table.

-Method 1: Via the ribbon
+Method 1: Convert table to range via the ribbon

 There are two necessary steps for changing your table to a normal range (the numbers are corresponding to the picture):